tokusumi/fastapi-cloudauth/README.md

 ## Custom claims

-We can get values for current user by writing a few lines.
+We can get values for the current user by writing a few lines.
-For Auth0, ID token contains extra values as follows (Ref at [Auth0 official doc](https://auth0.com/docs/tokens)):
+For Auth0, the ID token contains extra values as follows (Ref at [Auth0 official doc](https://auth0.com/docs/tokens)):

 ```json
 {